smikula/good-fences/README.md

 ]
 ```

-In this case, modules tagged with 'tag1' *or* those tagged with 'tag2' may be imported.
+In this case, modules tagged with either 'tag1' or 'tag2' may be imported.

 ### Dependencies